LearnToRunFast/CS_Notes/OperatingSystem/OS.md

 #### Multi-Level Feefback Queue(MLFQ)

+**Multilevel Feedback Queue** scheduling allows a process to move between queues.
+This movement is facilitated by the characteristic of the CPU burst of the process.
+If a process uses too much CPU time, it will be moved to a lower-priority queue.
+This scheme leaves I/O-bound and interactive processes in the higher priority queues.

 - Rule 1: If Priority(A) > Priority(B), A runs (B doesn’t).
 - Rule 2: If Priority(A) = Priority(B), A & B run in round-robin fash-
   ion using the time slice (quantum length) of the given queue.